In February 2020, the Karuwhā team will take their annual journey to Waitangi. Why not consider joining us?

 - Attend the Waitangi Day Dawn Service

 - Help the hau kāinga (the people of Te Tii Marae, the hosts) as they host the Waitangi day commemorations, by serving in the kitchen as they feed hundreds of people or help with car parking or cleaning

-If you want to join Karuwhā at the Waitangi Holiday Park the cost is $20 per adult per night and $10 per child per night.
+If you want to join Karuwhā at the Waitangi Holiday Park the cost is $20 per adult per night and $10 per child per night (including breakfast).
 The location of the Holiday Park is hard to beat and the facilities are really good.
 You can indicate your desire to tent with Karuwhā when you register.
 We will make a group book on your behalf.

 If camping isn’t your thing, we recommend you book your accommodation ASAP.
 It turns out the Navy, Army, Police, and Government officials are all looking for places to stay as well.
 It can be hard to find accommodation.